 - (10) Technical Failures.
 A technical failure does not relieve a party from exercising due diligence to timely file and serve documents.
 A Filing User whose filing is made untimely as the result of a technical failure of the court will have a reasonable grace period to file from the time that the technical failure is cured.
 There will be a notice on the court's website indicating when the database was down and the duration of the grace period.
 A Filing User whose filing is made untimely as the result of a technical failure not attributable to the court may seek appropriate relief from the court. - (b) Filing by Paper.
 When filing by paper is permitted, the original pleadings, motions, and other papers shall be filed with the clerk. - (c) Certificates of Service.
 The certificate of service required by Fed.
 R. Civ.
 P. 5(d) shall indicate the date and method of service.
 Sealed documents in civil cases must indicate that the sealed document was promptly served by means other than the CM/ECF system (e.g., e-mail, conventional mail). - (d) Service by Facsimile or Electronic Means Authorized.
-Parties may serve copies of pleadings and other case related documents to other parties by facsimile or electronic means in lieu of service and notice by mail.
+Except with regard to pro se litigants that have not consented in writing to receiving service by electronic means, parties may serve copies of pleadings and other case related documents to other parties by facsimile or electronic means in lieu of service and notice by mail.
 Such service is deemed complete upon sending.
 Service after 5:00 p.m.
 Central Time shall be deemed served on the following day for purposes of calculating responsive deadlines. - (e) Service of Documents Filed by Pro Se Litigants.
 A document filed by a pro se litigant shall be deemed "served" for purposes of calculating deadlines under the Local Rules or Federal Rules of Civil Procedure on the date it is electronically docketed in the court's CM/ECF system.